 Quantitative Macroinvertebrate Community Index (QMCI)

-The QMCI uses the same tolerance scores as the MCI, but use the relative abundance of macroinvertebrates to determine an index of stream health.
+The QMCI uses the same tolerance scores as the MCI, but uses the relative abundance of macroinvertebrates to determine an index of stream health.
 The QMCI is considered more sensitive to subtle changes in water quality and stream health because it responds to changes in the relative of proportions of different species rather than the presence of absence.
 QMCI scores range from 0 to 10.
-QMCI data will be displayed on LAWA in October 2021.

 Average Score Per Metric (ASPM)